Tommy Maddox: 1992

 Maddox was selected by the Denver Broncos in the first round (25th overall) of the 1992 NFL draft.
 Covering the draft for television, Joe Theismann commented that Maddox should have stayed at UCLA for another year.

-His selection by the Broncos did not sit well with Elway since the Broncos had greater needs at several other positions, which Elway felt should have been addressed with their first pick instead of using it on Maddox.
-However, Elway understood that Maddox had no control over the Broncos selection and was always professional in dealing with him, doing what he could to incorporate Maddox into the Broncos system.
 Maddox was expected to succeed John Elway as starting quarterback.
+His selection by the Broncos did not sit well with Elway since the Broncos had greater needs at several other positions, which Elway felt should have been addressed with their first pick.

 As a rookie, Maddox served under coach Dan Reeves.
 Maddox took his first snaps during the Week 6 (October 6) game against the Washington Redskins, completing 2-of-8 passes for 10 yards and one interception in the 34–3 loss.
 In that game, Maddox became the youngest NFL quarterback to complete a pass since Elmer Angsman in 1946.
 Maddox took over the week 11 (November 15) game after Elway left with a shoulder injury, and he led the Broncos to a 27–13 victory over the New York Giants.

-Maddox would start the following four games from weeks 12-to-15, all losses.
-In his debut start in the week 12 24–0 loss to the Los Angeles Raiders, Maddox went 18-of-26 (69.2%) for 207 yards and two interceptions (both by Terry McDaniel), was sacked four times, and committed three fumbles (including one lost).
+Maddox would start the following four games from weeks 12 through 15, all losses.
+In his week 12 debut start, a 24–0 loss to the Los Angeles Raiders, Maddox went 18-of-26 (69.2%) for 207 yards and two interceptions (both by Terry McDaniel), was sacked four times, and committed three fumbles (including one lost).
 Maddox only learned that he would start three hours before kickoff.
 The Los Angeles Times account of the game reported: "Every time Denver moved the ball, Maddox would be pressured, sacked or simply dropped the ball."
 The following week, in a 16–13 loss to the Seattle Seahawks, Maddox threw his first touchdown pass professionally, connecting with wide receiver Mark Jackson.